ucsc-cgp/training-resources/WDL/README.md

 * Bash variable named `chickenscopy`
 * Task-level output variable `out`

 There is still one more to talk about.
-Let's say that `chickens` was not actually a string, but a file with an extension, such as `goose noises.mp3`, ie
+Let's say that `chickens` was not actually a string, but a file with an extension, such as `goose noises.mp3`

 We want the name of the file, without the extension.
 Let's also we're running it on a backend that requires we define how much disk space the task needs.
 When our backend is Google Cloud based, such as Terra, the disk space argument represents a maximum; if you underestimate, your workflow will run out of disk space and fail.
 With that in mind, we want to make sure the amount of disk size we put in the task's runtime argument scales with the size of our inputs.
 We don't know how big of a file the user is going to input, so we can set a variable to that size.
 At the same time, we don't the user to think that variable is something they have to manually define, so we want to make that variable private.
 We can do this by sneaking it in *outside* the input and command sections of the task.
 In this little secret section, we can also call the WDL-builtin [basename()](https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md#string-basenamestring) to lop off anything before and after the string we're looking for.
 This is what we end up with: